bilibilistack/CITS5505MasterGroup3/README.md

 # 🌦️ Perth Regional Weather Map 🌏

-This website helps users make travel plans by visualizing weather in regional areas. 🌤️ Users can import weather data from the Internet or upload CSV files to easily find places with appealing weather. 🌈 Weather updates can also be shared with friends registered on the website, who will receive them in their share message center. 📩
+This website helps users make travel plans by visualizing weather in Perth regional areas. 🌤️ Users can import weather data from the Internet or upload CSV files to easily find places with appealing weather. 🌈 Weather updates can also be shared with friends registered on the website, who will receive them in their share message center. 📩

 ---